Chapter 8 – Academic Regulations

 8.81.22 A specific topic within an open-ended course may be offered three times.
 After three offerings the topic shall be approved through the appropriate channels as either a permanent course or as a permanent topic within an open-ended course and shall be included in the University Catalog. #01-02–19

 8.81.30 Temporary Course.
-A Temporary Course shall have approval of the department(s) or committee proposing it, the dean(s) of the college(s) involved, and the Curricular Affairs Committee and/or the Graduate Council, except that a temporary University College mini-course (a one-credit lower-level undergraduate course taught during the fall or spring semester) does not require the approval of the Curricular Affairs Committee.
-The Curricular Affairs Committee shall, however, receive information about any temporary University College mini-course after it has been approved by the college dean.
+A Temporary Course shall have approval of the department(s) or committee proposing it, the dean(s) of the college(s) involved, and the Curriculum and Standards Committee and/or the Graduate Council, except that a temporary University College mini-course (a one-credit lower-level undergraduate course taught during the fall or spring semester) does not require the approval of the Curriculum and Standards Committee.
+The Curriculum and Standards Committee shall, however, receive information about any temporary University College mini-course after it has been approved by the college dean.
 The Graduate Council may refuse to grant or may attach conditions to the granting of graduate program credit for a temporary course.
-Each college may require internal channels of approval in addition to those specified here.
+Each college may require internal channels of approval in addition to those specified here. #17-18-23

-8.81.31 The Curricular Affairs Committee and the Graduate Council shall give priority at their meetings to the consideration of proposed temporary courses.
-Prior to approving temporary courses, these committees shall distribute to all faculty a description of these courses and shall provide faculty members with a seven-day period in which to register comments with the Chairperson of the Curricular Affairs Committee and/or with the Dean of the Graduate School.
+8.81.31 The Curriculum and Standards Committee and the Graduate Council shall give priority at their meetings to the consideration of proposed temporary courses.
+Prior to approving temporary courses, these committees shall distribute to all faculty a description of these courses and shall provide faculty members with a seven-day period in which to register comments with the Chairperson of the Curriculum and Standards Committee and/or with the Dean of the Graduate School. #17-18-23

 8.81.35 Intensive Short Courses.
 Information regarding intensive short courses is found in sections 8.32.10-8.32.13.

 8.81.50 Scheduling Courses.
 Courses submitted to the Office of Enrollment Services for scheduling shall be certified by the department chairperson via the academic dean as being permanently approved or authorized temporary courses.
-A new course or course change proposal form must be processed through the college curriculum committee, Curricular Affairs Committee and/or Graduate Council, and approved by the Faculty Senate before being scheduled.
+A new course or course change proposal form must be processed through the college curriculum committee, Curriculum and Standards Committee or General Education Committee where appropriate, and/or Graduate Council, and approved by the Faculty Senate before being scheduled. #17-18-23, #20-21-24

 8.81.60 Limitations.
 It is the responsibility of the Office of Enrollment Services to limit the offering of a temporary course to only twice during a two-year period and to limit to three times the offering of a specific topic within an open-ended course. #01-02–19